jundalisay/superb/content/en/research/socrates/protagoras/part-01.md

 {{< /r >}}

 {{< l a="Socrates" >}}
-I know of a juster and wiser foreigner from Abdera -- Protogoras.
+I know of a juster and wiser foreigner from Abdera -- Protagoras.
 He has been here in Athens for 2 days now.

 I have heard him say many things
 {{< /l >}}